 - c.
 Payload Flights.
 See General, paragraph 3d.
 Unsafe Recovery. - d.
-Scale Events. : The scale judges will judge scale models for flight characteristics in accordance with Annex 9 particularly taking care of the following: - d.1.
-Flight Characteristics-Staging: Stages must separate step by step.
-If the 3rd stage separate simultaneously with the 2nd stage the flight will be considered two stage only.
-With Saturn 1B and Soyuz if the competitor performs a powered flight of command module, this shall be evaluated as "modeller's third stage", according to paragraph 2.3.1. - d.2.
-Flight Characteristics Special Effects and Powered Separation: As Special Effects (according to the judging rules) may only emulate the action of the prototype.
+Scale Events. : The scale judges will judge entries for flight characteristics in accordance with Annex 1 particularly taking care of the following:

+d.1.
+Flight Characteristics - Special Effects and Powered Separation: As Special Effects (according to the judging rules) may only emulate the action of the prototype.
 Three staged rockets, like Ariane, shall not deploy nose cone cover shield and jettison a satellite during operation of the 1st or 2nd stage.
 On the contrary, with Saturn or Soyuz function of rescue system during the 1st stage operation is planned and possible.
 In case of doubt, competitor is obliged to prove reality of declared special effect and/or powered separation by relevant technical data.
 How many points award for several special effects?
-Compare the degree of difficulty of four booster separation to smoke before lift off! - d.3.
-Cluster: "Cluster" should be understood to be a set of more than one motor placed in more than one nozzle of the scale model and which shall ignite simultaneously.
-They are exact replica of a multi nozzle prototype one nozzle of the prototype one space modelling motor.
-So if four motors are ignited simultaneously judges shall give points for cluster 4 time 5 point 20 points.
-For prototypes with only one nozzle in which some space scale modellers use to put cluster of smaller space models motors points for cluster shall not be awarded (so 4 times 10 Ns motors tied together in one nozzle is zero points for cluster).
-However, if one of these motors does not ignite it is "Misfire" that should be punished with minus 15 points.
-This shall be easy to understand if you compare a degree of difficulty of a set of motors placed in model nozzles like at a prototype distant from the longitudinal axis of a model in comparison with a several motors tied together in centre of model's body. - d.4.
-Flight Characteristics-Recovery: For single stage, one parachute up to 10 points will be awarded.
-If a single stage rocket separates up to 20 points will be awarded.
-With multistage models deployment of a parachute will be awarded up to 10 points and a deployment of streamer 5 points.
-Maximum recovery points in any case may not exceed 40.
-To prove if the scale models to be launched are the same models which were submitted for static judging, judges will designate each model with an appropriate marking during the static judging. - d.5.
+Compare the degree of difficulty of four booster separation to smoke before lift off!

+d.2.
 Definition of a scale model prototype: A scale model prototype is defined as the first subclass of a rocket family (according to NASA and Wikipedia this is defined as version).
-For example: Ariane is the name of a rocket family, which has flown five variants up to date, thus: Ariane 1, 2, 3, 4 and 5.
-These five variants are defined as scale model rocket prototypes.
+For example : Ariane is the name of a rocket family, which has flown five launch vehicles up to date, thus: Ariane 1, 2, 3, 4 and 5.
+These five launch vehicles are defined as different scale model rocket prototypes.